mutinex/mmm-eval/docs/user-guide/metrics.md

 > **Note:** To render math equations, enable `pymdownx.arithmatex` in your `mkdocs.yml` and include MathJax.
 See the user guide for details.

-mmm-eval provides a comprehensive set of metrics to evaluate MMM performance.
+mmm-eval provides a suite of metrics to evaluate MMM performance.
 This guide explains each metric and how to interpret the results.

+Note that these metrics do not claim to be entirely comprehensive, but instead aim to provide an overall view of MMM performance across several key dimensions.

 ## Overview